connorphee/league_app/README.md

 > A simple website to track League of Legends stats. — https://league-stat-tracker.herokuapp.com/

 This application is intended to allow League of Legends players to track statistics for their gameplay, allowing them to improve their level of play by understanding at a deeper level what helps them succeed or causes them to fail.
-While there are some sites out there that allow for this already, this project is intended to be very user driven, to offer whatever is requested, and reasonable.
+While there are some sites out there that allow this already, this project is intended to be very user driven, to offer whatever is requested, and reasonable.

-If there is something this app does not currently support that you would like to see, please submit an issue and we will see what can be done!
+If there is something this app does currently not support that you would like to see, please submit an issue and we will see what can be done!

 Please remember that the eventual goal of this app is to become approved by Riot games, the creator of League of Legends, so that we can leverage their APIs with granted keys, rather than temporary ones.
-When implementing any feature, try to remain aware of these [policies and regulations](https://developer.riotgames.com/policies.html).
+When implementing any feature, try to remain aware of the [policies and regulations](https://developer.riotgames.com/policies.html).

 ## Current Features